 The Historic Flight Foundation also have a Spitfire and were having a mini airshow when I visited.
 They had a Bearcat and Avenger up in the air.
 I was able to have a chat with one of the pilots after the show and introduce the HFS Spitfire simulator to him.
 He expressed interest and was going to pass on the flyer I gave him to the owner of the collection.
 So hopefully I will hear from them at some point in the future.

-Tacoma in Oregon had a different sort of surprise.
+Tillamook in Oregon had a different sort of surprise.
 During WWII the USA built some 10 bases with massive wooden hangars to house their convoy escort airships.
-One of the two original hangars at Tacoma still exists, the other having burnt down.
+One of the two original hangars at Tillamook still exists, the other having burnt down.
 It contains an eclectic assortment if aircraft, the star of the show though is the hangar itself.

 My final call was at the Evergreen Aviation Museum which now houses the aircraft with the longest wingspan ever built – the Spruce Goose.
 Ironically it is actually built of mainly White Birch, but then that doesn’t rhyme very well 🙂